 Every good thing starts with a desire or eagerness to do something.
 The same goes for your success stories.
 The more you keep pushing yourself to be knowledgeable, the clearer the way to success becomes.

-Curiosity not only helps you in excelling at the professional front, but a study found that curiosity also improves memory and learning.
+Curiosity not only helps you in excelling at the professional front, but a study found that it also improves memory and learning.
 The study revealed that curiosity releases a chemical linked with motivation, dopamine.
 Dopamine could motivate you more than any words ever could!

 Undoubtedly, without a genuine interest or curiosity to learn, you cannot expect yourself to be naturally inclined to learn new things.
 Eagerness to learn is where your success starts.
 Let’s not forget that Newton discovered gravity when he was curious as to why the apple fell on the ground rather than going upwards.
 Similarly, Alexander Fleming discovered Penicillin as he was curious to have a better germs killer.
 And the list is endless.